-In sharp distinction to traditional software systems, and disproportionately to the severity of its implications, database evolution has hardly been studied throughout the entire lifetime of the data management discipline.
-It is only amazing to find out that, in the history of the discipline, just a handful of studies had been published in the area.
-The deficit is really amazing in the case of traditional database environments, where only two(!) studies [1], [2] have been published.
+Information Systems to find out that, in the history of the discipline, just a handful of studies had been published in the area.
+The deficit is really amazing in the case of traditional database environments, where only two(!) studies [1,2] have been published.
 Apart from amazing, this deficit should also be expected: allowing the monitoring, study and eventual publication of the evolution properties of a database would expose the internals of a critical part of the core of an organization's information system.
 Fortunately, the open-source movement has provided us with the possibility to slightly change this landscape.
-As public repositories (git, svn, ...) keep the entire history of revisions of software projects, including the schema files of any database internally hosted within them, we are now presented with the opportunity to study the version histories of such open source databases.
-Hence, within only a few years in the late '00's, several research efforts [3], [4], [5], [6] have studied of schema evolution in open source environments.
+As public repositories (git, svn, etc.) keep the entire history of revisions of software projects, including the schema files of any database internally hosted within them, we are now presented with the opportunity to study the version histories of such open source databases.
+Hence, within only a few years in the late '00's, several research efforts [3-6] have studied of schema evolution in open source environments.
 Those studies, however, focus on the statistical properties of the evolution and do not provide details on the mechanism that governs the evolution of database schemata.